CAMHS Crisis Connect

 The service is operated by a mental health clinical nurse specialist and consultant child and adolescent psychiatrist.

-For a tele-mental health assessment, you will need a computer or a phone with a microphone or camera, a reliable internet connection and access to an up to date web browser.
+For a tele-mental health assessment, you will need a computer or a phone with a microphone or camera, a reliable internet connection and access to an up-to-date web browser.

 Find out more about how to use telehealth